Why Choose Us

 If you’re a Texan in need of electricity assistance, we encourage you to call 877.399.8939 and talk with a CEAP administrator for your area.
 Prepaid energy services as well as postpaid energy services are eligible for this assistance.

-Additionally at Pogo, we do have deferred payment programs in the event your account balance goes negative and you need a way to pay it back over time.
+Additionally at Pogo, we do have our deferred payment program in the event your account balance goes negative and you need a way to pay it back over time.
 Please let Edison help you via chat, just type DPP in your chat window to get started or call us at 888.764.6669 and select option 4 from the voice menu.
 You may also call us to establish a new DPP even if you’re currently on a DPP.
 Click here for all the terms and conditions relating to our Deferred Payment Plan.

 And we also accept payments from local charity and support groups on your behalf.
 Ask them to contact us at [email protected] to get started.

 There are several options to choose from for making a payment to Pogo Energy – and most of them have no payment fees.
-The most convenient way to pay is online, 24 x 7 x 365, at PogoEnergy.com/Recharge or via automated phone (IVR) at 888.764.6669.
+The most convenient way to pay is online, 24 x 7 x 365, at PogoEnergy.com/Recharge or over the phone at 888.764.6669.
 Both of these payment options are free.
 You can also pay in person with cash at many locations near you.
 Visit PogoEnergy.com/Locations to find the nearest Pogo Energy authorized payment location to you.
 These locations typically charge a cash handling fee, and these fees (and their hours of operation) vary by location.

 Certainly not.
 It’s not right that the big guys hit you with hidden fees – so we don’t charge you a fee just because you paid a little late, were disconnected or are trying to reconnect service.
 It’s our privilege to have you as a customer, and we hate fees as much as you do.